-• Ochoco Street: The role of Ochoco St in the NMIA will evolve to serve a variety of land uses.
-Ochoco St is currently classified in the Transportation System Plan (TSP) as part local and part collector (at the McLoughlin Blvd/99 E. intersection).
+Ochoco Street: Ochoco Street's role in the NMIA will evolve to serve a variety of land uses.
+Ochoco Street is currently classified in the Transportation System Plan (TSP) as part local and part collector (at the McLoughlin Boulevard Blvd./99 E. intersection).
 Its future design should provide multimodal access.

-The cross section for Ochoco St. shown in Figures 6 and 7, west and east of McLoughlin Blvd generally depicts the recommendation of this Plan, and requires 10' of additional rightof-way to be dedicated west of McLoughlin Blvd.
-Minimum 8 ft wide sidewalks are required along key streets, including Ochoco St. Street trees should have columnar form to prevent trucks from clipping their drip lines.
-Figures 8 and 9 include conceptual designs developed by ODOT Region 1 in March 2013 as part of the TSAP and were a set of many different concepts considered.
-This could be considered a solution to Ochoco St if the configuration shown in Figure 6 and Figure 7 is not constructed.
+The Tacoma Station Area Plan (TSAP) cross section for Ochoco Street (Figures 17 and 18, page 26 in the TSAP) west and east of McLoughlin Boulevard generally depicts the recommendation of this Plan, and requires 10' of additional right-of-way to be dedicated west of McLoughlin Boulevard.
+The TSAP notes minimum 8' wide sidewalks are required along key streets, including Ochoco Street.
+Street trees should have columnar form to prevent trucks from clipping their drip lines.